Saving Melissa Lucio: Supporters push for death sentence of Texas woman to be dropped - NewsBreak

 Melissa Lucio, from the Rio Grande Valley– would be the first Latina to be executed in the state of Texas.

-Her family and other supporters feel she was wrongly convicted–arguing coercion, and corruption surround her case.
+Her family, and other supporters feel she was wrongly convicted–arguing coercion, and corruption surrounds her case.

 Lucio was convicted of killing her 2-year-old daughter in 2008.
 She’s been on death row for 15 years.